AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/terminology.md

 ## What’s Next {#what-is-next}

-Now that you have completed this part of the AEM Onboarding Journey you should:
+Now that you have completed this part of the AEM Onboarding Journey you should understand:

-* Understand the basic terms used when discussing AEM as a Cloud Service.
-* Know how to contact Adobe support if you need assistance in your onboarding process.
+* The different layers that make up AEMaaCS.
+* The basics of what each layer does.

-Build on this knowledge and continue your AEM onboarding journey by next reviewing the document [Sign into the Admin Console](), where you will learn how access the console and verify your status as a system administrator.
+Build on this knowledge and continue your AEM onboarding journey by next reviewing the document [Accessing the Admin Console](admin-console.md), where you will learn how access the console and verify your status as a system administrator.

+## What's Next {#what-is-next}

+Now that you have read this document you should understand:

+* The different layers that make up AEMaaCS.
+* The basics of what each layer does.

+Now that you have an understanding of the basics of AEM as a Cloud Service's structure, you are ready to log in!
+Continue your onboarding journey by continuing to the document [Accessing the Admin Console.](admin-console.md)

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the Onboarding Journey by reviewing the document [Sign into the Admin Console](admin-console.md), the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.
+While it is recommended that you move on to the next part of the Onboarding Journey by reviewing the document [Accessing the Admin Console](admin-console.md), the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

 * [Admin Console Introduction](/help/onboarding/learn-concepts/admin-console.md) - A basic overview of the Admin Console and how it works
 * [Admin Console Overview](https://helpx.adobe.com/enterprise/using/admin-console.html) - A more in-depth article on the Admin Console